corsairmarks/eldanaer_stellar_authority/mod/README.md

 I've made a few enhancement mods that were inspired by things I found in the code as I scripted the Eldanær Stellar Authority.
 These affect game areas that the ESA uses and will improve your experience.

-* [Pre-FTL Conquest & Infiltration: Enhanced](https://steamcommunity.com/workshop/filedetails/?id=2488154830) ensures that primitive planets you convert with the Necrophagic Spore Diffuser are properly given existing infrastructure as if conquered
+* [Pre-FTL Conquest & Infiltration: Enhanced](https://steamcommunity.com/workshop/filedetails/?id=2488154830) ensures that pre-FTL planets you convert with the Necrophagic Spore Diffuser are properly given existing infrastructure as if conquered
-    * Meshes with the primitive-conquering style of Necrophages
+    * Meshes with the pre-FTL-conquering style of Necrophages
     * Because the Zdremites are lithoids, it is useful for avoiding farming districts being generated on their homeworld
-    * Helps Necrophage AIs more fairly set up their starter primitives, should the ESA or any other necrophage be randomly selected to spawn
+    * Helps Necrophage AIs more fairly set up their starter pre-FTLs, should the ESA or any other necrophage be randomly selected to spawn
 * [Special Leadership Privileges for Battle Thralls & Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) will allow you to use Battle Thralls as military leaders if you so choose; he role-play for the Zdremites is that of "honored protectors" so this allows them to serve in (military) leadership roles

 ## Known Issues